 How To Enter

-To enter, submit a video that is between 30 seconds and 2 minutes long summarising your contribution, together with a brief biography (which includes your SAICA ID and the submission of a colour photograph).
+To enter, submit a 90 to 120 seconds long video giving a brief explanation of why you are a trailblazer in one of SAICA’s CA2025 trailblazing categories listed below, together with a brief biography (which includes your SAICA ID and the submission of a colour photograph).

 If you are shortlisted, you will be required to create a 5-minute video giving more insight into your skill.
 The submission date for the 5 minute video would be communicated to you at a later stage.

 Please note that if you are selected as one of the category winners, you will need to prepare a 7 to 10-minute video which will be presented at the Trainee Trailblazer Summit Award Ceremony on the 1st of October 2021.
 You will be allocated a videographer who will assist in recording the video.

 When entering, please select at least one of the below trailblazer categories: